-new for MarchJava Out-of-Box (JAVAOOB), version 1.0.00, is a small, installable product that modifies2002HP-UX kernel parameters and system tunables to allow large server-side Java applications to run more efficiently.
+Java Out-of-Box (JAVAOOB) is a small, installable product that modifies HP-UX kernel parameters and system tunables to allow large server-side Java applications to run more efficiently.

 While no claim is made that JAVAOOB will enable all Java applications to run (or that it will cause any particular Java application to exhibit optimum performance), the JAVAOOB parameter values were chosen to enable the widest range of Java applications to run successfully without significant impact on other (non-Java) processes.
 (The original default settings were too low to run the majority of Java applications.)